 and return it by post to the Membership Services Team.

-You will then be sent a Trainee Licence and an introductory pack, with a Training Module and DVD.
+You will then be sent a Trainee Licence and an introductory pack.